8KSS/FINTRAC-LVCTR/README.md

 ## DISCLAIMER
 1. The source is free and not endorsed by FINTRAC or others.
 2. When using the HTML form in the browser, _**none of the information entered is transmitted or stored**_.
-The HTML page runs as a stand-alone through your browser.
+The HTML page runs stand-alone through your browser.

 ## INTRODUCTION